Karol Rosa

 Karol Rosa Cavedo (born December 30, 1994) is a Brazilian mixed martial artist.
 A professional since 2012, she currently competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC).
-As of August 5, 2025, she is #9 in the UFC women's bantamweight rankings.
+As of June 20, 2026, she is #10 in the Meta UFC women's bantamweight rankings.

 Background

 Rosa started training Brazilian Jiu-Jitsu at the age of 13, winning multiple international competitions in the sport before transitioning to mixed martial arts at the age of 17.

 Mixed martial arts career

 Early career

 Starting her career in 2012, Rosa compiled a 11–3 record fighting for a wide variety of regional Brazilian promotions, most notably fighting for the Watch Out Combat Show Featherweight Championship against two-time Professional Fighters League champion Larissa Pacheco, which Rosa lost by guillotine choke.